joechip90/BayesSummerSchool/CourseDescription.md

 25

 ### Teaching Exam Periods
 The course runs for one week in early autumn.
 Full attendance is mandatory during these dates.
-The course assessment is due 1st November.
+The course assessment is due six weeks after the finishing date of the residential study period.

 ### Course Frequency
 Annually